Jammooly1/hadiths-json-files/README.md

 # hadiths-json-files
 JSON files of entire collections of hadith.
 Each collection of hadiths in one JSON file each.
+Still in-progress

 ## Details
 Here is an example: